qwerty-arun/kaizen/Dec-2024/21st_to_31st.md

   - Calculation of entropy for joint probability distribution given for Huffman Coding sequence
   ### VLSI
   - Low power configurations
 ### Non-technical Book
   - Before you StartUp: Know your why's.
 Think about all easier options.
 Startup might not be the best idea for your dreams to come to reality.
+### C++
+  - Floating point types are error prone.
+  - cout by default has 6 significant digits
+  - Error can propagate when many mathematical operations are involved (+ and *).
+For example, 0.1 has a rounding error at its 17 significant digit, add 0.1 ten times and the error propagates to 16th sig. digit
+  - Inf, NaN
+  - std::boolalpha
+  - std::cin.get() doesn't ignore whitespaces
 </details>

 <details>